AubinMahe/dcrud/README.md

 Features
 --------

- - Data distribution on LAN using multicast, the Internet (WAN) is not a target.
+ - Data distribution on LAN using multicast, unicast UDP, TCP streams, the Internet (WAN) is not a target.
  - Remote operation, asynchronous or synchronous, with or without returned result.
- - Multi-OS: currently Windows and Linux
+ - Multi-OS: currently Windows and Linux.
- - Multi-languages: Java, C, C-static-allocation, C++, and a lot of C friendly scripting languages because DCRUD is completely dynamic
+ - Multi-languages: Java, C, C-static-allocation, C++, and a lot of C friendly scripting languages because DCRUD is completely dynamic.
- - Low level resources (CPU, RAM) consumption
+ - Low level resources (CPU, RAM) consumption.

 Design and usage
 ----------------